SyndemicsLab/styleguide/notebookguide.md

 # Syndemics Lab Notebook Project Style Guide

 The motivation for the Syndemics Lab Notebook Project Style Guide is public deployment and open contribution to our code.
 We intend to distribute and utilize open source software and this style guide is the standard for analysis notebook projects in our repositories.
 We hope this style guide makes contribution to our projects easy.
 This style guide in particular focuses less on syntaxes (although it does contain some unqiue details) but instead more on the project setup.
-This is because both python and R can be used in our notebook projects.
+This is because both Python and R can be used in our notebook projects.
 Thus, all R and Python style guide syntax rules apply here too.

 ## Project Tooling